 The personality traits of the Border Beagle are many and can be listed down in one go.

-However, it is good to analyze every quality to see how it would affect the overall behaviour and temperament of your dog.
+However, it is good to analyze every quality to see how it would affect the overall behavior and temperament of your dog.
 The Border Beagle is playful, social, and insanely smart.

-While this is a pet that will prioritize your happiness above all, it will resort to various means in order to gain your attention.
+While this is a pet that will prioritize your happiness above all, it will resort to various means to gain your attention.